Skip to Content

 Prenuptial agreements are a common part of many marriages in Tampa, especially when they have a lot of valuable things together.
 However, they’re not just for rich people.
 Under Florida law, any couple can enter into a prenuptial agreement, and once they’re in effect, they typically remain valid and enforceable as long as the marriage lasts.

 Still, understanding these agreements and how they can impact your marriage–and divorce–is very important to your ability to protect yourself if your relationship reaches a breaking point.
+A prenup can simplify the end of a relationship, but it can also be unfair to one party or another.
+There’s also a chance that a prenup won’t hold up in a Florida courtroom.

 At Robert Sparks Attorneys, we’re serious about protecting the rights and interests of our clients.
 Our team of Tampa divorce lawyers can guide you through the ins and outs of prenuptial agreements.
-If you would like more information on these agreements and how they will affect you, contact us today for a confidential consultation.

 What is a Prenuptial Agreement?